THE MAGAZINE FOR WORKING PARENTS

 Take time to invest in building strong business connections to expand your career and those around you.

 Whilst she was fortunate to have a strong business network to call on and able to create a flexible work pattern as an employer.
-She realised this was not available to everyone and so many parents were being pushed out of their careers through the simple limitation of working hours not being flexible, especially women.
+She realised this was not available to everyone and so many parents were being pushed out of their careers after childbirth through the simple limitation of working hours not being flexible, especially women.

 Launching MMB Magazine back in 2016, I had over 19 years in recruitment and 10 of those running my own recruitment business in Leeds city centre.
 I launched MMB having had so many conversations with mothers who ultimately had had the choice taken away on their career growth simply due to having children.
 I am passionate about ensuring all working parents, families have access to the best advice to help them navigate all aspects of life as a working parent to achieve everything they want both at home and work.
 We need to see both parents as equals at home and work and until we do this the gender pay gap, gender bias and so much more won’t change.
 Women and men will continue to be pigeon-holed into roles they don’t want to take and held back from achieving what they as individuals, professionals, partners, and parents want to achieve.